How Does 4WD Outperform All Wheel Drive

 More Control Over Power Distribution

-AWD systems are generally less robust and more likely to break down when faced with tougher off-road conditions.
-They offer less control over power distribution to each wheel because the computer handles this rather than the driver.
+AWD systems are generally less robust and more likely to break down in tougher off-road conditions.
+They also offer less control over power distribution to each wheel because the computer handles this rather than the driver.

 With 4WD, the driver has more control over power distribution, especially switching between 2WD and 4WD.
 AWD systems can struggle with power distribution, as they may try to send all power to just one or two wheels when more traction is needed, whereas 4WD with locking differentials offers the extra traction required to overcome obstacles.